moq-wg/moq-transport/draft-ietf-moq-transport.md

 addressable unit whose payload is a sequence of bytes.
-All objects belong to a group, indicating ordering and potential dependencies. {{model-group}}  An object is uniquely identified by its namespace, name, group ID and object ID, and must be an identical sequence of bytes regardless of how or where it is retrieved.
+All objects belong to a group, indicating ordering and potential dependencies. {{model-group}}  An object is uniquely identified by its track namespace, track name, group ID, and object ID, and must be an identical sequence of bytes regardless of how or where it is retrieved.
+An Object can become unavailable, but it's contents MUST NOT change over time.

 Objects are comprised of two parts: metadata and a payload.
 The metadata is never encrypted and is always